The return from the west : A humanist tale

 They camped out for two weeks.
 They found nothing.
 Not a whisper.
 Not a wail.
 Not a floating head.
 Eventually, as all good ghost stories do, this one died quietly.
 People moved on.
 Back to politics, price hikes, and drama plot twists.

-She paused.
 The idea was tempting.
 Too tempting.
-Not just because of the silence.
-But because it was starting to feel like a mission.
+It was starting to feel like a mission.
 A secret one.
 In.
 Out.
 Leave no trace.
 Just presence.
 There was a thrill to it.
 The kind that makes your heart beat slower, not faster.
 Like slipping into a liminal space between the seen and unseen.
-No audience.
-No explanation.
+No audience..
 Just stillness... and risk.

 “I should,” she said.
 “But the challenge now is what to tell my husband.
 I can’t go on lying to him like this.”